 Art & CultureArt & Culture

-Bologna, the city of porticoes
+Bologna, the UNESCO City of Porticoes

 Estimated reading time: 4 minutes